 Last, but not least: Always underline hyperlinks and never underline regular text.
 To make your content easier to read, hyperlinks should be the same color as the text and highlighted.
 Users with similar vision will notice these hyperlinks faster.

+Consider the best color blind friendly palette PowerPoint.
 It is best to use one color to distinguish the data series so that everyone can understand your plot.
 This design ensures that all colorblind readers can understand the plotted data regardless of their particular circumstances.
 The chart will remain clear even if printed in black and white (no gray shades).

 Most people who are colorblind don’t have to worry about contrast.
 To make the contrast stronger, you can change the hues of your colors.
 You can play with different hues and levels of saturation.